ffomezolam/GA-DSI-Capstone/README.md

   Overall not close to what I was hoping in terms of success but it'll do for what I'd consider the minimum requirements at least.

+- **2022-10-13**: As of 5pm today I have all of Shakespeare's works compiled and cleaned, and a number of other authors done, including a few Elizabethan-era sonnetteers, and some other early poetic works (e.g. Milton).
+Upon review my sentence classes are skewed about 4:1 in favor of Shakespeare, so I need more non-shakespeare material, which should be easy to do.
+I will blast through cleaning more material tonight.

+  An initial classification model using Shakespeare's sonnets and another author's sonnets works pleasantly, with great accuracy (predicts shakespeare over other author correctly 100% of the time in my really small test).
+I have yet to run the model on a larger dataset, but that small model ran fine on my lesser computer in not too much time (20-30 mins for 10 epochs or so).
+Will see tonight or tomorrow how much time it might take to get a larger set fit.

+  I have to explore possibilities of fitting my text generation model on the full Shakespeare dataset.
+Compared to 3-5 minutes per epoch for 2500 sentences, for 76,000 or so I've had to wait 3-4 hours just for one epoch, and that's assuming my computer doesn't throttle power due to overheating.
+Will try AWS (again) and possibly Colab before tomorrow is done.

+  So far looking on track for a not-too-high-pressure completion by the deadline.

 ## Data

 ### Shakespeare Texts